clarin-eric/oai-harvest-manager/README.md

 The registry is specified by its URL.
 All the provider endpoints defined in the registry will be harvested.
 Sometimes, it might be necessary to exclude an endpoint from the ones defined in the registry.
 This can be done by specifying its URL in the configuration file used for harvesting.
+In other cases an endpoint loaded from the registry needs its specific configuration timeout, this can be done in a similar vain as excluding.
 Please review the instructions in the configuration files supplied in the package.

 # Static Providers